 Operating expenses generally result from providing services and producing and delivering goods in connection with the Lottery's principal ongoing operations.
-Operating expenses of the Lottery include personnel costs, travel costs, contracted services, and supplies.
+Operating expenses of the Lottery include personnel costs, travel costs, contracted services, supplies and capital expenses.
 All expenses not meeting this definition are reported as nonoperating expenses.